I find todo lists daunting.

-The biggest problem with to-do lists is that it kills the spirit in things.
+The biggest problem with todo lists is that they kill the spirit in things.

-The second biggest problem with todo lists is that it mixes big things, and small things.
+The second biggest problem with todo lists is that they mix big things, and small things.

 What takes you someplace worth going to are two kinds of things

 - simple steps repeated regularly, like